hreeder/CV/src/employment-history.md

 **IBM UK Ltd** _Software Engineer_ <span class="subheading">June 2014 - September 2015</span>

-During my latest stretch of time with IBM, I have been assigned to the [CRYSTAL](http://www.crystal-artemis.eu/) project.
-I have been developing demonstrations on how to make use of the Linked Data APIs available within some of the IBM Rational Solution for Systems & Software Engineering suite of tools.
-This has also included extending existing domains and creating new domains to prototype new forms of data within the lifecycle.
+During my latest stretch of time with IBM, I was assigned to the [CRYSTAL](http://www.crystal-artemis.eu/) project.
+I was developing demonstrations on how to make use of the Linked Data APIs available within some of the IBM Rational Solution for Systems & Software Engineering suite of tools.
+This has also included extending existing domains and creating new domains to prototype new forms of data within the lifecycle, alongside delivering prototype demonstration applications built using Java, JAX-RS, OSLC4J and Apache Wink.

-As part of my position, I was also able to speak at the unconference at both EclipseCon France and EclipseCon Europe 2014
+As part of my position, I was also able to speak at the unconference at both EclipseCon France and EclipseCon Europe 2014, delivering technical workshops on utilising [OSLC](http://open-services.net) technologies, both for implementing as a client and as a provider.

 **IBM UK Ltd** _Software Engineer_ <span class="subheading">June 2013 - August 2013</span>